MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/dism/Add-AppxProvisionedPackage.md

 ### -PackagePath
 Specifies the location of the app package (.appx) to add to the Windows image.
 This package will be added for every new user account.
-To add an app package (.appx) for a particular user or to test a package while developing your app, use the Add-AppxPackage cmdlet instead.
+To add an app package (.appx) for a particular user or to test a package while developing your app, use the **Add-AppxPackage** cmdlet instead.

-The PackagePath option is only supported for offline servicing when the technician computer is running a version of Windows that supports Windows 8 apps.
+The *PackagePath* parameter is only supported for offline servicing when the technician computer is running a version of Windows that supports Windows 8 apps.

 ```yaml
 Type: String